sophomoric/maddie/README.md

 -rebecca has most recent version of app... update at madelinecann.com

 -cropping all versions of photo (maybe save different versions. but have one marked as cropped)
+- make main project photo not the first of its photos (one must set it creating a new project... then use the cropping screen)